mason1901/ikoa-web/README.md

 ### FAQ:
-* Q:Why does rclone failed to upload files to google team drive?
+* Q: Why does rclone failed to upload files to google team drive?
-  A:First, You need to config "TEAM_DRIVE_ID" "RCLONE_DESTINATION", "LOG_PATH", "SA_JSON_1", "SA_JSON_2" properly.
+  A: First, You need to config "TEAM_DRIVE_ID" "RCLONE_DESTINATION", "LOG_PATH", "SA_JSON_1", "SA_JSON_2" properly.
-  &nbsp;&nbsp;&nbsp;And then check whether the two SA has been added into your team drive as a member with write permission at least(contributor or content manager).
+  &nbsp;&nbsp;&nbsp;&nbsp;And then check whether the two SA has been added into your team drive as a member with write permission at least(contributor or content manager).
-* Q:What does "codenotenough" mean in the csv file?
+* Q: What does "codenotenough" mean in the csv file?
-  A:It means you need to get a valid "SERIAL_CODE".
+  A: It means you need to get a valid "SERIAL_CODE".
 * Q: Can ikoa-web bypass google drive's 750GB per day upload limit?
   A: Yes, This is why you need config two SA.
+* Q: How should I do if I can't config the SA_JSON field correctly?
+  A: Check whether the one line json string matches exactly **2374** characters.

 ## License
 **ikoa-web** is released under the [MIT License](LICENSE)